mfscpayload-690/eduvia/README.md

 # Eduvia

+**Status: Under Development**

+This project is currently in active development.
+Features and functionality may change frequently.

+---

 Your all-in-one campus companion.
 Effortlessly manage your academic life with integrated tools for schedules, notes, events, and more.

 ---